coreos/updateservicectl/Documentation/example-container-update.md

 ## Further Reading

-If you're interested in writing a more robust updater with customized logic for your applicaiton, check out the [protocol]() documentation.
+If you're interested in writing a more robust updater with customized logic for your application, check out the [protocol]() documentation.